Jack and Jill: Interpretations

 There are several theories concerning the origin of the rhyme.
 Most such explanations postdate the first publication of the rhyme and have no corroborating evidence.
 S. Baring-Gould suggested that the rhyme is related to a story in the 13th-century Icelandic Gylfaginning in which the brother and sister Hjuki and Bil were stolen by the Moon while drawing water from a well, to be seen there to this day.

 Other suggestions rooted in history include a reference to the executions of Richard Empson and Edmund Dudley in 1510, or to a marriage negotiation conducted by Thomas Wolsey in 1514.
-Alternatively it has been taken to satirise the attempt by King Charles I of England to raise extra revenue by ordering that the volume of a Jack (1/8 pint) be reduced, while the tax remained the same.
-In consequence of this, the Gill (a quarter pint in liquid measure) "came tumbling after".
+Alternatively it has been taken to satirise an attempt by King Charles I of England to raise extra revenue by ordering that the volume of a jack (1/8 pint) be reduced, while the tax remained the same.
+In consequence of this, the gill (1/4 pint) "came tumbling after".

 There is also a belief in Somerset that the rhyme records events in the village of Kilmersdon when a local girl became pregnant; the putative father is said to have died from a rockfall and the woman afterwards died in childbirth.
 The local surname of Gilson is therefore taken to derive from Gill's son.

 A more prosaic origin of the rhyme is suggested by historian Edward A. Martin, who notes that pails of water may readily have been collected from dew ponds, which were located on the tops of hills.